-Uncertainties

-Effect if Actual Results Differ from Assumptions

-Property, Plant & Equipment

-The Net Book Value of assets subject to depreciation is £1,801,088m.
+Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant & Equipment The Net Book Value of assets subject to depreciation is £1,801,088m.
 They are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.

-If the useful life of assets is reduced, depreciation increases and carrying amount of assets fall.
-It is estimated that for every year that useful lives have to be reduced, the annual depreciation charge for buildings would increase by approximately £1.907m.
+The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. depreciation increases and carrying amount of assets fall.
+It is estimated that for every year that useful lives have to be reduced, the annual depreciation charge for buildings Pensions Liability The Council's net liability to pay pensions has been assessed at £531.427m.

-Pensions Liability

-The Council's net liability to pay pensions has been assessed at £531.427m.
 This estimation depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.

-Changes to individual assumptions will have an effect on net pensions liability. e.g. a 0.1% decrease in the discount rate would increase liability by £68m, a 0.1% increase in Pension Increase rate (CPI) would increase liability by £60m and a 1 year increase in life expectancy assumptions would increase liability by 3% - 5%.

-Fair value measurements

-When the fair values of financial assets and liabilities cannot be measured based on quoted prices in active markets (Level 1), it is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in active markets).
+A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied. an effect on net pensions liability. e.g. a 0.1% decrease in the discount rate would increase liability by £68m, a 0.1% increase in Pension Increase rate (CPI) would Fair value measurements When the fair values of financial assets and liabilities cannot be measured based on quoted prices in active markets (Level 1), it is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in active markets).
 Where possible, these techniques are based on observable data, but if not possible judgement is required in establishing fair values, typically including considerations such as uncertainty and risk.
-Where Level 1 inputs are unavailable, the Council employs relevant experts to identify the most appropriate valuation techniques to determine fair value.

-Significant changes in any of the unobservable inputs would result in a significantly lower or higher value for the Council's assets which are measured at fair value.
+Where Level 1 inputs are unavailable, the Council employs relevant experts to identify the most appropriate valuation techniques to determine fair value. unobservable inputs would result in a significantly lower or higher value for the Council's assets which are measured at fair